andrewquach-dev/daily-coding-challenges/README.md

 If you'd like to compete with me feel free to [follow me](https://www.codewars.com/users/a.sasquach) on there and let me know so I can follow you back.

-You might have noticed that there are some repeated challenges.
-The reason behind this is because I'm using these challenges as a learning tool.
-Sometimes I find an awesome solution to a prior challenge and I'll try to practice it again using different methods just for the heck of it.
+You may have noticed that some challenges are repeated.
+This is due to the fact that I am using these challenges as a learning tool.
+I'll sometimes find an awesome solution to a previous challenge and try to practice it again using different methods just for fun.

 ## :medal_sports: Current Codewars Stats